-Rates of good metabolic health in American adults is concerningly low– Currently, only 12% of Americans meet the criteria for metabolic health.
-Even individuals within normal weight ranges aren’t necessarily metabolically healthy, and may still exhibit elevated glucose levels and cholesterol levels.
+Rates of good metabolic health in American adults are concerningly low.
+Currently, only 12% of Americans meet the criteria for metabolic health.
+Even people within normal weight ranges aren’t necessarily metabolically healthy and may still show elevated glucose levels and cholesterol levels.

-Perhaps not coincidentally, average sleep duration has inversely decreased from 9 hours per night from 100 years ago, to about 6.8 hours per night today.
+Not coincidentally, average sleep duration has decreased from 9 hours per night from 100 years ago to about 6.8 hours per night today.

 What is Metabolic Health?

 Your metabolism is a fundamental component of overall health.
 It’s essentially your body’s ability to process, utilize, and store energy from the food you eat.

 We can get a sense of our metabolic health by looking at our blood sugar levels, insulin, cholesterol, blood pressure, and weight.

 Since our metabolism is core to our overall health, metabolic dysfunction can wreak havoc on multiple fronts.
 If our metabolic metrics are out of whack, we can suffer from a myriad of unpleasantries such as weight gain, anxiety, balding, dementia and memory impairment, depression, and more.
 Further, chronically elevated glucose levels are linked to diabetes, a condition characterized by metabolic dysfunction.